visulate/visulate-for-oracle/docs/pages/quickstart-k8s.md

 ### Create a Load Balancer

+Visulate creates an Nginx proxy service which exposes a network endpoint group (NEG).
+Create a load balancer with the NEG as a backend

 1. Navigate to [Google Cloud Load balancing](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) and click the `+ CREATE LOAD BALANCER` link at the top of the screen
 2. Select the following options on the setup screen
     1. Application Load Balancer (HTTP/HTTPS)